S4tvik/S4tvik/README.md

 - 👋 Hi, I’m @S4tvik
-- 👀 I’m currently learning web dev
+- 👀 I’m currently learning Machine learning
-- 📫 Currently interested in useless shit
+- 📫 Currently interested in Neural Networks and deep learning
 - ✌
 <!---
 S4tvik/S4tvik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.